-Risks/Uncertainties to the Company Issue Risk/Uncertainty Mitigation Unproven business model The Company has not yet commenced trading and must complete an acquisition in a timely manner.
-The Company is currently focussed on an acquisition target in the cannabis processing industry which could be subjected to greater regulatory scrutiny, leading to delays in completion of an acquisition.
-The Company is acting as a pioneer in the industry sector.
+Risks/Uncertainties to the Co Risks/Uncertainties to the Company Issue Risk/Uncertainty Mitigation Unproven business model The Company has not yet commenced trading and must complete an acquisition in a timely manner.
+The Company is currently in the process of applying for readmission to the LSE market post an acquisition in the cannabis processing industry.
 The management team has experience in advising, investing in and/or managing a number of companies across a variety of sectors.
 External advisers with specific related knowledge and experience have been brought in following the Company's decision to focus on the cannabis processing industry.
 The Company may face significant competition in its chosen industry There may be significant competition faced by the Company.
-The Company is currently focussed on the cannabis processing industry which received considerable publicity in the past year.
+The Company is currently focussed on the cannabis processing industry which received considerable publicity in recent years.
 Such competition may come from fellow investors looking to buy into similar targets or, following an acquisition, an excess in suppliers when the time comes to market the product.
 A number of these competitors may possess greater technical, financial and other resources than the Company.
 The growth prospects in the cannabis industry are widely regarded as very strong, which may help to reduce the effect of competition.
 By consulting with knowledgeable experts in the industry, carrying out thorough due diligence on potential targets and extensive market research, the Company may reduce this risk.
 The Company relies on the experience and talent of its management and advisors The successful management and operations of the Company are reliant upon the contributions of directors and advisors.
 In addition, the Company's future success depends in part on its ability to continue to recruit, motivate and retain highly experienced and qualified directors and consultants.
 The Company offers incentives to Directors through participation in share offerings, which makes them linked to the long term success of the business.
-The Company may be subject to changes in regulation affecting its target industry The cannabis processing industry in which the Company is focussed on is controversial and is highly regulated.
-Against a backdrop of overall liberalisation, the industry will likely continue to be the subject of regulatory oversight.
-Compliance with various laws and regulations may impose compliance costs and restrictions on the Company, with fines and/or sanctions for non- compliance.
-The Company monitors legislative and regulatory changes and alters its business practices where appropriate.
-In the event that the Company becomes subject to specific regulation regarding its activities either before or after an acquisition, the Company will put in place such procedures as are necessary to ensure it complies with such regulation.